ryo-currency/ryo-currency/README.md

 If you're on Mac, you may need to add the `--max-concurrency 1` option to ryo-wallet-cli, and possibly ryod, if you get crashes refreshing.

+### Importing blockchain data from a raw file

+To bootstrap your local node and speed up synchronization with the network, you can import a raw file containing an export of the blockchain using the following command:

+        ./ryo-blockchain-import --input-file <PathToFile>/blockchain.raw

+To verify the contents of the blockchain file during import use the `--verify 1` flag.
+This may affect performance and extend the length of time to import but is recommended if you are downloading your file from an unknown source.

+        ./ryo-blockchain-import --verify 1 --input-file <PathToFile>/blockchain.raw

+Note: It is important to only import the blockchain file from a trustworthy source whenever possible.

 ## Using Tor

 While Ryo isn't made to integrate with Tor, it can be used wrapped with torsocks, by